department-of-veterans-affairs/ascent-dashboard/src/inttest/README.md

 src/inttest/resources/logback-test.xml - Logback Console Appender pattern and loggers defined for this project

-src/inttest/resources/config/vetservices-ci.properties – CI configuration properties such as URL are specified here.
+src/inttest/resources/config/vetservices-dev.properties – DEV configuration properties such as URL are specified here.

 src/inttest/resources/config/vetservices-stage.properties – STAGE configuration properties such as URL are specified here.